+At Animal Behavior College, it is our philosophy that creating a canine-human relationship built on positive interaction and consistency can often deter future unwanted behavior problems, facilitate faster learning and even solve some existing behavioral challenges.
+Our Dog Training Philosophy follows the scientific behavioral principles of operant conditioning and involves using the least aversive approach possible in every training case.

 ABC's Training Program begins by teaching students how to build a proper canine/human relationship.
-It is our philosophy that creating a relationship built on positive interaction and consistency can often deter future unwanted behavior problems, facilitate faster learning and even solve some existing behavioral challenges.

 From there, ABC Students learn how to become a dog trainer by teaching dogs new behaviors through luring, shaping, capturing or molding.
-ABC's Training Philosophy follows the scientific behavioral principles of operant conditioning and involves using the least aversive approach possible in every training case.

-Animal Behavior College (ABC) believes there are many different types of training methods that work.
-While the ABC Curriculum primarily focuses on and encourages the use of positive reinforcement training techniques, we also provide our students with an overall education on correction and punishment.
+We understand there are many different types of dog training methods that are used by trainers today.
+While our dog training course primarily focuses on and encourages the use of positive reinforcement dog training techniques, we also provide our students with an overall education on correction and punishment.

 However, ABC believes that by using a balance of meaningful rewards and following proven scientific training techniques, ABC Certified Dog Trainers will be able to provide safe, humane and effective dog training alternatives to the dog owning public.

 Vice President of Animal Behavior College, Inc.